ninpnin/german-nouns/README.md

 # German nouns

 Use neural networks to predict the grammatical gender of German nouns.
+The models are built with TensorFlow 2.2.

-Architectures:
+Model architectures:

 * [x] Feedforward neural network
-* [ ] LSTM
+* [ ] LSTM (char level)
 * [ ] Convolutional neural network?